-School nurses provide a variety of services including health screenings for vision, hearing and scoliosis, administration of daily medications to students and providing first aid and episodic care.
-The Licensed School Nurse or RN develops individualized health plans for those students who have specific medical needs and who may require medical attention during the school day.
+School nurses provide a variety of services including health screenings for vision and hearing, administration of daily medications to students and providing basic first aid and episodic care.
+The Licensed School Nurse develops individualized health plans for those students who have specific medical needs and who may require medical attention during the school day.

 To contact Health Services staff, call your child’s school and ask for the school nurse.